Kimberly Elise: 2010s

 In 2010, Elise starred in the drama film For Colored Girls as the battered wife Crystal.
 The film is based on Ntozake Shange's 1975 original choreopoem for colored girls who have considered suicide / when the rainbow is enuf, and was written, directed and produced by Tyler Perry.
 While the film itself received mixed to negative reviews, her performance was praised by many critics.
 One journalist described her as "the great lost Best Supporting Actress contender of the 2010 season".
 Lisa Schwarzbaum of Entertainment Weekly comments: "The female cast is great, with especially fierce performances from Loretta Devine, Kimberly Elise, Phylicia Rashad, and Anika Noni Rose.
 But stuck in a flailing production that might just as well invite Perry's signature drag creation Madea to the block party, the actors' earnest work isn't enuf."
 She won NAACP Image Award for Outstanding Supporting Actress in a Motion Picture for her performance.

 Elise has had starring roles in a number of independent films in 2000s, include a leading role in Ties That Bind (2011).
 She co-starred alongside Whoopi Goldberg in the Lifetime television film A Day Late and a Dollar Short in 2014.
 In 2013, she began starring in the VH1 comedy-drama series Hit The Floor.
 In 2015, she has appeared in the well-received comedy-drama film Dope, and the following year co-starred opposite Kerry Washington in the HBO film Confirmation.
 Later in 2016, Elise starred in the Christmas comedy-drama film Almost Christmas opposite Danny Glover, Gabrielle Union and Mo'Nique.
 She next starred in Death Wish opposite Bruce Willis, a remake of the 1974 film of the same name.
 In 2019, she appeared in the science fiction film Ad Astra.

 2020s

 In 2020, Elise was cast opposite Justin Theroux in the Apple TV+ drama series The Mosquito Coast based on the 1981 novel by Paul Theroux.

 Personal life

 Elise was married to Maurice Oldham from 1989 to 2005.
 The couple had two daughters, born in 1990 and 1998.
 Not long after their divorce, in 2007, Oldham died from a "massive blood clot".
 Elise married George McCrary in August 2023.

 Elise is vegan and has worked with PETA to promote the lifestyle.

-In 2022, soon after the overturning of Roe v.
-Wade by the Supreme Court of the United States, Elise took to Instagram to praise the justices for their ruling when she wrote:
+In 2022, soon after the Dobbs v.
+Jackson Women's Health Organization ruling by the Supreme Court of the United States, Elise took to Instagram to praise the justices for their ruling when she wrote: